UedaTakeyuki/gc_modem/qmi/README.md

   - --profile=[PATH] Use the profile in the specified path
   - --help Show help options
   - --version Show version
+- [DEVICE] is given as the full path to the cdc-wdm character device, e.g. /dev/cdc-wdm0

+- COMMAND
+  - start
+  - stop
+  - status

+- Examples
 ```
 sudo qmi-network --profile=./soracom.conf /dev/cdc-wdm0 start
 ```